 To achieve optimum engine performance the machine should be run in a level position.
-The maximum angle of operation for the Deutz engine is 30 degrees up/down, to the right 35°, to the left 45°.
+The maximum angle of operation for the Kubota engine is 20 degrees continuous in all directions and 30 degrees intermittent (less than 10 minutes).
 If the engine is to be operated at an angle, provisions must be made for checking and maintaining the oil level at the normal (FULL) oil capacity in the engine crankcase.
 When operating the welder at an angle, the effective fuel capacity will be slightly less than the specified 29 gallons.